kenbugasto/semiconductor-yield-dashboard/README.md

 **Demo HTML:** [SiP_YoY_Dashboard_Demo.html](demo/SiP_YoY_Dashboard_Demo.html)

 > **Note:** GitHub displays HTML files as source code.
-Download the HTML file (or open the raw file) and view it locally in your web browser to experience the full interactive dashboard, including hover tooltips, zooming, panning, legend filtering, and responsive charts.
+Download the HTML file (or open the raw file) and view it locally in your web browser to experience the full interactive dashboard.

 ---